theme222/WeirdGunGameCalc/README.md

 The data it reads is the output of `FileFormatter.py` that formats the .txt files in RawData provided by @zyadak.

 ## Runtime
-It takes around 8 minutes to bruteforce all combinations currently but there are plans to optimize this further.
+It takes around 1 minute to bruteforce all combinations currently but there are plans to optimize this further.

 ## Interesting Builds
 I will try to keep this directory updated with any builds that the program spits out as interesting.